johnmjkim/route42-app/docs/report.md

 3. Using Firebase or another remote database to store user posts and having a user’s

 	timeline update as the remote database is updated without restarting the application.
 E.g. User A makes a post, user B on a separate instance of the application sees user A’s post appear on their timeline without restarting their application. (very hard)

+### Individual Reflections
+##### Theo Darmawan
+My experience working in this team was in a large majority positive.
+Everyone held themselves accountable to carry responsibility, and was easy to communicate with.
+We did well in keeping constant communication  on chat and documenting the project on Trello.
+Work was divided into first-come-first-serve basis based on Trello cards.
+If anyone claimed a Trello card feature, they were responsible for it.
+I believe this system was reasonably fair as we could put in as much or as little work as we wanted.
+However, in some cases people took features without notifying the group or using this protocol, which was problematic.
+Another potential improvement is doing a weekly scrum as parsing hundreds of chat messages for updates is difficult.

 ## Appendix